Wooty-B/RISC_Game_Guide/README.md

 ### Notes

 1. MSI Package "dxvk" (DirectX-to-Vulkan) does not improve quality/framerate for some DirectX 9 games. (i.e.: Oblivion and Fallout 3) Therefore, not installing the package in your Wine directory (~/.wine/drive_c) will allow you to use games in Windowed mode, as Windowed mode is not available in the dxvk package and causes applications to crash.

+2. Anti-Aliasing in some games seems to have the biggest impact in performance.
+May be my system/hardware.